|

-For those interested, here are some articles and reviews written by others about our guidebook over the years.
-Some are joint projects to write about the splendors of waterfalls, and some are more review-based in nature.
+For those interested, here are some media coverage, news articles, and reviews written by others about the New England Waterfalls guidebook over the years.
+Some of these articles rejoice in the splendors of waterfalls, while others are more review-based in nature.

 SALEM NEWS (04/12/2010)